 - Jewelry or other high-value items that need extra care

-Postal services are typically operated or regulated by national governments, providing broad, standardized delivery of letters and packages both domestically and internationally.
+Carrier services are typically operated or regulated by large shipping companies or national postal systems, providing broad, standardized delivery both domestically and internationally.
 Think USPS in the U.S., Canada Post in Canada, or Royal Mail in the UK.
 These systems rely on a network of distribution centers, post offices, and scheduled routes to handle an enormous volume of daily mail.

-Unlike couriers, postal delivery services aren't built for same-day or specialized delivery.
+Unlike couriers, carriers aren't built for same-day or specialized delivery.
 Their strength lies in reach and consistency, making them a practical choice for long-distance or non-urgent shipments.

-- Affordability: Postal services are typically less expensive than couriers, especially for non-urgent or bulk shipments.
+- Affordability: Generally cheaper, especially for non-urgent shipments.

 - Consistency: Deliveries follow routine schedules, which means you can plan around them with confidence.